Sasanian Empire: In Europe

 Sasanian culture and military structure had a significant influence on Roman civilization.
 The structure and character of the Roman army was affected by the methods of Persian warfare.
 In a modified form, the Roman Imperial autocracy imitated the royal ceremonies of the Sasanian court at Ctesiphon, and those in turn had an influence on the ceremonial traditions of the courts of medieval and modern Europe.
 The origin of the formalities of European diplomacy is attributed to the diplomatic relations between the Persian governments and the Roman Empire.

 In Jewish history

-Important developments in Jewish history are associated with the Sassanian Empire.
+Important developments in Jewish history are associated with the Sasanian Empire.
 The Babylonian Talmud was composed between the third and sixth centuries in Sasanian Persia and major Jewish academies of learning were established in Sura and Pumbedita that became cornerstones of Jewish scholarship.
 Several individuals of the Imperial family such as Ifra Hormizd the Queen mother of Shapur II and Queen Shushandukht, the Jewish wife of Yazdegerd I, significantly contributed to the close relations between the Jews of the empire and the government in Ctesiphon.